eraofchaos/eraofchaos.github.io/units/Behemoth.md

  **Unit Soul:** [ Behemoth](/Items/unt_75/)

  **Unit description:** Wild Roar: Decreases the enemy's attack sharply, causes stun.

+ **Unit second description :** The top Defensive unit.
+An expert at defending more vulnerable troops and crowd control.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.